 The EYFS curriculum is divided into seven different learning areas - Communication and Language, Physical Development, Personal and Social Development, Literacy ( Reading, Writing), Mathematics, Understanding the World and Expressive Arts and Design.
 As a Catholic school, we also teach RE.We use high quality core texts, recommended by the Centre for Literacy in Primary Education (CLPE), to support our learning across all areas of the curriculum.
 We work with each text for approximately three weeks, before moving on to the next one.
 This replaces the old 'topic work' we used to do.
-LiteracyThis area involves reading and writingOur first CLPE text for this term is called 'Stanley Stick' by John Hegley.
-During this topic we will engage children with a story with which they can empathise with others.
-We will explore, develop and sustain ideas through talk.
-We will visit the Methodist Gardens and collect sticks and then use our imaginations and think of things that the sticks can become.
-Children will also have lots of opportunities to write for meaning and purpose in a variety of forms.
-We will continue to recap phases 1, 2 and 3 phonics and children will be applying this in their writing.
+LiteracyThis area involves reading and writingOnce the children are settled into school routines we will begin to teach phase 2 phonics and recap phase 1.
 To help support your child, we will send home on a weekly basis the sounds that we have learnt during the week.
 Please revise the sounds we have taught and discuss words that start with those sounds.
 If your child is ready, you could help them to write the letter using the rhyme provided.